 As veterinarians, it can be difficult to explain to pet owners what the kidneys do and how to keep them healthy and prevent damage.

-| Understanding Kidney Function – “Joe and John” Analogy Imagine that you are the water cleaning officer for the Yellow River.
+| Understanding Kidney Function – “Joe and John” Analogy Imagine you are the water cleaning officer for the Yellow River.
 Your name is Joe Kidney.
-Your brother John Kidney lives on the other side of the river and he has the same job.
-There is a rather primitive village (your pets body) upstream from your water cleaning plant.
+Your brother, John Kidney, works on the other side.
+Upstream is a simple village (your pet’s body).
 The villagers dump most of their waste into the river.
-It is your job to filter and clean the river water before it enters into Bladder Lake.
-Some days your job is easy; the villagers are eating good healthy foods and not creating very much biological waste.
-Maybe they are also not throwing too much garbage into the river, so the Yellow River is minimally polluted on those days.
-On other days they eat a lot of poor quality foods and they throw an abundance of garbage into the river.
-The river then becomes very polluted and your job is very hard on those days.
-The best way to minimize stress for Joe and John (the kidneys) is to try to keep the river running as clean as possible.
-The best way to keep the river running clean is to keep the village (the dog or cat’s body) clean. |
+Your job is to filter and clean the water before it reaches Bladder Lake.
+Some days are easy.
+The villagers eat well and create little waste.
+The river stays fairly clean.
+Other days are harder.
+Poor food choices and excess garbage pollute the river.
+Cleaning becomes much more difficult.
+The best way to reduce stress on Joe and John (the kidneys) is to keep the river as clean as possible.
+And that starts with keeping the village (your dog or cat’s body) healthy. |

 How to Support Kidney Health: